-Most homelessness services are designed for men by default, in part because more men tend to access these in larger numbers.
+Most homelessness services are designed for men by default, and the majority of people who access these services are men.
 These male-dominated environments can be intimidating and unsafe for women, and are rarely set up to meet women's distinct needs.

-- Many women report that a women-only space is important in enabling them to feel safe and to start dealing with the issues they face.^x Yet just 11% of homelessness services offer women-only accommodation.^{xi} - Homeless women are likely to enter into often abusive and exploitative relationships to stay safe from violence on the streets.
-This means they are less likely to receive support from homelessness services, most of which only offer support for single homeless people.^{xii}
+- Many women report that a women-only space is important in enabling them to feel safe and to start dealing with the issues they face.9 Yet just 11% of homelessness services offer women-only accommodation.10 - Homeless women are likely to enter into often abusive and exploitative relationships to stay safe from violence on the streets.
+This means they are less likely to receive support from homelessness services, most of which only offer support for single homeless people.11